Groups & Workshops

 maroon line

-Student Counseling Services (SCS) offers a range of educational workshops, affinity groups to connect and create community, and counseling groups for increased support in moving toward healing or change around specific challenges.
-Students can learn new skills and strategies, connect with one another, and share difficulties and experiences in a safe, supportive environment.
-Some groups and workshops meet for the entire semester, and others for 3 or 6 weeks.
-Groups and workshops are open to all UMN-Twin Cities campus students who are enrolled in Spring 2024 courses.
+Student Counseling Services (SCS) offers educational workshops, affinity groups and counseling groups for increased support in moving toward healing or change around specific challenges.
+Students can learn new skills and strategies, connect, and share difficulties and experiences in a safe, supportive environment.
+Groups and workshops are available to all degree-seeking students currently enrolled at UMN Twin Cities.

 group counseling space with empty chairs